Halo: Contact Harvest: Reception

 Upon release, Contact Harvest debuted at #3 on The New York Times Best Sellers list.
-The novel also appeared on the USA Today and Publishers Weekly bestseller's list at the same time.
+The novel simultaneously appeared on the USA Today and Publishers Weekly bestsellers' lists.
 Reviewers noted that despite being an unproven writer, Staten had succeeded in crafting an excellent novel; complaints included the perceived overly descriptive prose and use of military jargon.
 Will Tuttel of Gamespy.com said that the novel's success made sense because videogames are increasingly about the story.
 A ten-CD audiobook was later released, featuring the voices of Holter Graham and Jen Taylor; Publishers Weekly enjoyed Graham's performance, but felt Taylor's over-emphasis and dialects detracted from the tension of the novel.

 Contact Harvest's success was surprising to some.
 On January 8, 2008, National Public Radio's All Things Considered segment ran a story in which reporter Chana Joffe asked Staten if gamers read and acted surprised that Halo had a story at all.
 Several writers covering the story believed that the "All Things Considered" piece was biased against gamers and insulting.
 Scott Siegel of Joystiq criticized Joffe for taking "unfair jabs at video game fans".